apify/proxy-chain/README.md

     // Enables verbose logging
     verbose: true,

-    // Custom function to authenticate proxy requests and provide the URL to chained upstream proxy.
+    // Custom user-defined function to authenticate incoming proxy requests,
+    // and optionally provide the URL to chained upstream proxy.
-    // It must return an object (or promise resolving to the object) with the following form:
+    // The function must return an object (or promise resolving to the object) with the following signature:
     // { requestAuthentication: Boolean, upstreamProxyUrl: String }
     // If the function is not defined or is null, the server runs in simple mode.
     // Note that the function takes a single argument with the following properties: